PavanRangani/docs/docs/prd/philanthropy/browse.md

 - By default shows current year in `From` & `To`
 - `From` shows all available year for which records exists
 - Sorting : Ascending order of year.
 Both are selected dropdown.
-- `To` shows year selected in `From` and all other available years which is higher than year selected in `From`
+- `To` shows year selected in `From` and all other available years which is higher than year selected in `From`.